The Impact of Renewable Energy Communities in the Italian Day-Ahead Electricity Market: A Scenario Analysis: Introduction

-We apply an innovative mixed-model strategy in our study.
+We apply an innovative mixed-model methodology.
 In the first stage of analysis, we design a bottom-up engineering model that simulates the hourly behavior of various typical prosumers and producers within a REC.
-Then, we project the model’s results onto several scenarios based on the actual REC deployment status in 2024 and the policy target for 2027.
-The outcome of the first stage is then inserted into our synthetic modelling approach, which simulates short-run schedule for the DA market on an hourly basis, from which we derive the effect of RECs on the merit order and aggregated demand.\\
+Then, we project the model’s results onto several scenarios, which are based on the policy target for 2027 and on an actual REC deployment status in 2024.\footnote{Our analysis relies on a quasi-experimental setting using 2024 as the reference year, as it represents the first full year following the implementation of the REC regulatory framework in Italy.
+The year 2027 is not used for forecasting purposes, but rather as a policy-based benchmark to calibrate alternative REC deployment "scenarios".} The outcome of the first stage is then inserted into our synthetic model that simulates short-run schedule for the DA market on an hourly basis, from which we derive the effect of RECs on the merit order and aggregated demand.\\